Becoming Safe for Your Own Longing

 This will be a sacred but also clinical space for nervous system healing, psychic reintegration, and spiritual reconnection.

-With you in the ache and hope,
+With you in the process,

 Kolbe

-For Further Reading
+For Further Reading & Healing, I Recommend…

 • The Body Keeps the Score – Bessel van der Kolk